Snacking smarter: better for you snacks for health-conscious consumers

 - Today’s population place a high value on their health and wellness, leading to a change in snacking behavior compared to previous generations

-- This behavior change means the better for you industry must grow and innovate to meet growing demand
+- This behavior change means the better-for-you (BFY) industry must grow and innovate to meet growing demand

-With interest from multiple demographics in the market, the BFY snacks category as a whole has grown 18% from 2015 to 20171, and there is still room for more growth.
-Vegetable and fruit chips and “other” BFY snacks (a variety of snacks closer to mainstream snacks) lead the way in growth over the last two years, both of which can be attributed to familiarity and health reputations associated with the snacks.
+With interest from multiple demographics in the market, the BFY snacks category is expected to reach US $32.55 billion by 2025, and there is still room for more growth.
+Vegetable and fruit chips and “other” BFY snacks (a variety of snacks closer to mainstream snacks) lead the way in growth over the last few years, both of which can be attributed to familiarity and health reputations associated with the snacks.

 So, between consumers’ growing interest in healthier options and room in the marketplace for BFY snack options, breaking into the market seems like a no-brainer for manufacturers, right?
 Well, yes, but not so fast.
 There are market-wide challenges that should be considered, but can be overcome with the right messaging, packaging, flavors and ingredients.
 Competition in the traditional snack market – most notably chips and dips, salty snacks, nuts/seeds/trail mixes, cookies and other non-BFY options – is a notable barrier to entry.
 Healthy snack options, like fresh fruits and vegetables, also serve as competition to BFY snacks, and are perceived by consumers as the healthiest option.
 Additionally, high prices for healthy snacks and lack of access to BFY snacks for some consumers must be considered.1